Information for F-1 Students

-Maintain a full course of study each semester for the duration of your program.
+Maintain a full course of study each Fall and Spring semester for the duration of your program.

-Report Address and Name Changes within 10 days to OISS.
+Report Address and Name Changes within 10 days to ISS

-OISS is required to provide a valid address and other student data to the federal government electronically in SEVIS.
-No other university office is authorized by the federal government to process this data.
+ISS is required to provide a valid address and other student data to the federal government.
+We are the only university office authorized by the federal government to process this data.

-Students must notify OISS whenever there is a change in their academic program, program dates or level of study.
-If you change your major or switch to a Master’s program from a Bachelor’s program, for example, you must be issued a new I-20.
+You must notify ISS whenever there is a change in your academic program, program dates or level of study.
+For example, if you change your major or switch to from a Bachelor’s program to a Master’s program, you must be issued a new I-20.